Los 40 Music Awards 2022

 The seventeenth edition of LOS40 Music Awards took place at the WiZink Center in Madrid, on November 4, 2022.
 Rosalía is the most nominated act with seven nominations, followed by Harry Styles.

 Performances

 The following is a list of artists slated to perform at the award show:

 Winners and nominees

 Nominees were revealed on September 27, 2022, at an announcement dinner held in Palma de Mallorca.
+Winners are first and are in bold.